HarshavardhanM45/HarshavardhanM45/README.md

 ### 🚀 I have developed projects in

 - 🤖 Artificial Intelligence
-- 🌐 Full-Stack Development
+- 🌐 Computer Vision
-- 🎯 Recommendation Systems
+- 🎯 Machine Learning
-- 👁️ Computer Vision
+- 👁️ Full-Stack Development

 🧩 Problem-solving is something I genuinely enjoy, and I have solved **500+ LeetCode problems.**